oakes/play-clj.net/README.md

 A library for painlessly adding networking support to play-clj games.
 Try the [example game](https://github.com/oakes/play-clj-examples/tree/master/minicraft-online).
 It uses the publish-subscribe mechanism in [JeroMQ](https://github.com/zeromq/jeromq), a pure Java implementation of ZeroMQ.

 To use it, you subscribe to "topics", which are simply keywords like `:test`.
 When you broadcast a message to a topic, anyone subscribed to that topic will receive it.
-Thus, it's a good idea to make the topic names unique, like `:hello-world-test`.
+Thus, it's a good idea to make the topic names unique to your game, if multiple games are using the same server.

 Note that there is no support for direct connections between peers; you can only broadcast messages to a topic.
 If you subscribe to a topic you broadcast to, you will receive your own packets.